 The fabric is a luxurious vegan alternative to worm silk, and it is sometimes mixed with cotton or linen.
 Looking beyond the ability to hold shape and lustrous fabric appearance, is ramie fabric natural and sustainable?
 This article discusses its cultivation, processing, and application in detail.

 Ramie fabric is a natural fabric woven from the bast fiber of the ramie plant.
 We also know the fabric as China linen, grass linen, or grass cloth.
 The fiber is much like flax, jute, or hemp in its microscopic appearance3.
 The fabric is breathable and not itchy like pure wool and has a natural white appearance.

-Ramie fiber is extremely absorbent and it even gets stronger when it is wet.
-It is durable and therefore more suitable for heavy-duty textiles applications.
+Ramie fiber is extremely absorbent, and it even gets stronger when it is wet.
+It is durable and, therefore, more suitable for heavy-duty textile applications.
 Ramie is almost 6 times as strong as cotton and twice stronger than flax4.
 It is one of the natural fibers resistant to mildew and attacks from bacteria and other microorganisms.
 The fiber is unaffected by light, rot, and insects.